Sharing wide area network connections in shared buildings

 The shared workplace network uses certificates to grant network access to end user devices.
 Each organisation’s user group is allocated their own virtual local area network (VLAN) to which a pair of VPN devices managed by their home organisation are connected.
 This means that each organisation controls their own IP address allocation to clients and IP routing.

 The internet gateway provides direct internet access to ‘always-on’ VPN users and visitors only.
 All managed devices use their existing organisation’s internet gateway service.
-Content filtering is on a best effort basis using a filtered domain name system (DNS) provider.
+Content filtering is on a ‘best effort’ basis using a filtered domain name system (DNS) provider.
 However, the gateway should enforce the use of this service by blocking any other (unfiltered) DNS servers.

 A central print solution is accessed via a VPN terminated on the internet gateway.
-This will be covered in a shared printing guidance.

 1. ‘Always-on’ VPN